 - School district demographic information from the National Center for Education Statistics (NCES).

 - Boundaries for state maps from the U.S. Census.

 Our collaboration with state leaders, state agencies, state E-rate coordinators, E-rate consultants, and consortia leaders, ensures their in-depth knowledge of the broadband ecosystem in their region is ever-present in our analysis and insights.
 While helping us to better understand our data they also contact school districts directly in cases where detailed information is needed, such as the WAN connections between schools at a district.

 While open E-rate data has allowed us to understand the national landscape of K-12 broadband data, we know that this process is not perfect; school districts often procure Internet outside of the E-rate process to support their technology goals.
 To get a complete picture of the nation’s connectivity, we rely on the voluntary participation of school districts to update their data on an annual basis.
 In the past, we’ve partnered with AASA, NSBA, CoSN, ISTE and AESA to send school districts a brief optional survey on their network upgrade plans for the next year.
 We corroborate their answers with their E-rate Form 471 data and update our public school connectivity dataset.

 We want to extend our sincere thanks to our partners and all of the state, regional, and school district leaders who have helped clarify their broadband data with our team.
-Your support ensures that school districts leaders across the country can make more informed buying decisions and get the bandwidth they need to enable digital learning for all students.
+Your support ensures that school district leaders across the country can make more informed buying decisions and get the bandwidth they need to enable digital learning for all students.

 To ensure the accuracy of publicly available data continues to help drive the fight for educational equity, please find your school district on Compare & Connect K-12 and update your 2020 district broadband information.
 For more detailed information about the type of data we collect and our data calculations, visit our FAQ.